jogomez/text-editor/README.md

 # text-editor
-PWA single page text editor that runs in browser with offline capabilities.
+PWA single page text editor that runs in browser and has offline capabilities.